JanisGeise/sparseSpatialSampling/README.md

 For executing $S^3$, the following things have to be provided:

-1. the simulation data as point cloud and main dimensions of the numerical domain
+1. the simulation data as point cloud
+2. either the main dimensions of the numerical domain or the numerical domain as STL file
-2. a metric for each point
+3. a metric for each point
-3. geometries within the domain (optional)
+4. geometries within the domain (optional)

-The general workflow will be explained in more detail below.
+The general workflow will be explained more detailed below.

 ### 1. Providing the original CFD data
 - the coordinates of the original grid have to be provided as tensor with a shape of `[N_cells, N_dimensions]`